Berkeley Talks transcript: Should we strive for unity? Or something else?

 [Music: “Silver Lanyard” by Blue Dot Sessions]

-Outro: You’ve been listening to Berkeley Talks, Berkeley News podcast from the Office of Communications and Public Affairs that features lectures and conversations at UC Berkeley.
+Outro: You’ve been listening to Berkeley Talks, a Berkeley News podcast from the Office of Communications and Public Affairs that features lectures and conversations at UC Berkeley.
 You can subscribe on Acast, Apple Podcasts or wherever you listen.
 Also, check out another podcast of ours, Berkeley Voices, about the people who make UC Berkeley the creative, quirky, world-changing place that it is.
 You can find all of our podcast episodes with transcripts and photos on Berkeley News at news.berkeley.edu/podcasts.